Pornography Addiction

 Porn addiction can also co-occur with substance use disorders as well.

-A person may use porn as a way to cope with the symptoms of mental health or substance use disorders.
+A person may also use porn as a way to cope with the stress of symptoms of mental health or substance use disorders.

 If an individual is looking for help with porn addiction, identifying and addressing the underlying problem can help change the behaviors and actions they take as a result of them.